guy-murphy/inversion-dev/Inversion/api.md

 #### Remarks
 This will default to "list".
+## `P:Inversion.Collections.ConcurrentDataCollection`1.Data`
+Provides an abstract representation of the objects data expressed as a JSON object.

+#### Remarks
+For this type the json object is created each time it is accessed.

 ## `T:Inversion.Collections.ConcurrentDataDictionary`1`
 A thread-safe dictionary of key-value pairs where the key is a string and the dictionary itself implements `IData`